TERMITE TREATMENT & ELIMINATION

-Sentricon Always Active
+TREATMENT OPTIONS - Sentricon Always Active

 The Sentricon® System with Always Active® technology is the newest innovation in proven termite colony elimination.
 This high quality bait contains Noviflumuron.
 Always Active technology gives homeowners peace of mind by beginning the termite colony elimination process without delay.
 Always Active technology featuring Recruit HD termite bait is immediately available to termites when they enter the stations, and it remains available all the time to eliminate termite colonies and protect against future invasion.

-KNOW IF YOU HAVE TERMITES
+HOW TO KNOW IF YOU HAVE TERMITES

 Most termite species in the southwest are subterranean, meaning they live underground.
 They like moisture and position themselves near or underneath good food source, such as your home.
 Since they like to stay where it is dark and damp, it can be difficult to detect them.
 Here are some signs to look for: